November 7, 2023

 The cornerstones of all healthy relationships are respect and trust, and nowhere is this as evident as in the patient-doctor relationship.
 Studies show that doctors who foster trust create therapeutic relationships characterized by strong two-way communication, compassion and empathy.
 They inspire better patient adherence to treatment plans and preventive health care suggestions.
 In fact, “adherence rates have been found to be nearly three times higher in primary care relationships characterized by very high levels of trust coupled with physicians’ knowledge of the patient as a whole person.”

-“Although the effect was small, it’s not smaller than other interventions [like taking aspirin to prevent heart attacks] that are widely prescribed,” said study author Helen Riess, MD, director of the empathy and relational science program at Mass General.
+“Although the effect was small, it’s not smaller than other interventions that are widely prescribed,” said study author Helen Riess, MD, director of the empathy and relational science program at Mass General.

 Here are five ways to build a healthy relationship with your family doctor founded on trust and mutual respect.

 Whether it’s your first appointment with a new doctor or a visit with one who knows you well, making the most of your limited time benefits both of you.
 If you’re dealing with a new condition, list all of your symptoms and the date of onset.
 Draft another list of questions you want to ask, and prioritize them.
 Helen Riess, MD, suggests you tell your doctor how many things are on your discussion list at the start of your appointment.
 If your time is cut short, another appointment can be scheduled.Provide your doctor with a list of all prescription and over-the-counter medications you’re taking, including vitamins, herbs and supplements, and the dosages.
 Have you had a flu shot this year or undergone any recent surgical procedures?